 For all its flawed variability, wood has long remained a leading go-to choice for creating furniture.
 Still, competitors like plastic (and issues of scarcity and sustainability) make its old uses less appealing with time.
-Thus, a new form of industrial production: liquid wood built from organic materials like bamboo, flex, hemp, jute and rattan, featured in chair form this year in Milan.
+Thus, a new form of industrial production has emerged: liquid wood made from organic materials like bamboo, flex, hemp, jute and rattan.
+The unusual material was featured in chair form this year in Milan, taking the shape of classic designs by highly recognizable designer names like Phillipe Starcke.

 Like some sort of postmodern alchemy, a type of resin is created from discarded wood-pulp of the aforementioned plants, natural fibers and fish oils; the murky mixture is compressed, heated and ultimately fused together in a durable, strong and toxin-free alternative to petroleum-generated products.